vasusharma7/rtca-dbms/README.md

 **How it is different from other chat applications ?**

   - You can make different groups for family/work.
 You can be a part of different groups at the same time.
-Based on ideology of Slack
+Based on ideology of Slack.
+  - Users in a group can interact with personal messages as well as have a group chat
+  - Having a different groups for different purposes helps to keep things organised.